Jiaoma/SHGD/README.md

 2. Set `stage2_model_path` in `selftrain_stage2.py` to the path of the evaluating model checkpoints.
 3. Run `python selftrain_stage2.py`

+### Evaluation from result file
-Or you can edit the pt file path at the bottom of `evaluate.py` and run `python evaluate.py`.
+You can edit the pt file path at the bottom of `evaluate.py` and run `python evaluate.py` to evaluate the saved human social grouping results.